1550676/cookstarter/README.md

 1. A group of businessmen go to negotiate in a restaurant, make an order on the way.
 By the time they arrive, the food is ready and served.
 2. Someone sends an order to the pizzeria on the way home for takeaway, then passes by and picks up the order.

-It was a team work and I worked on a service responsible for users' registration and authentication (title of module: cookstarter-customer-service) with Spring and REST API.
+It was a team work and I worked on my own on a service responsible for users' registration and authentication (its title: cookstarter-customer-service) with Spring and REST API.